 My name is Maria and I’m a UX/UI designer at Vintage Web Production.
 By this crash test, I continue the series of posts about the most exciting websites in their industries.
 Previously, I wrote about best fashion, architecture, and gadget websites, so now it's time to look closer at the best examples of e-commerce.

-Selected below are some of the most awarded websites on Awwwards.com that go above and beyond "template" decisions in usability, design, typography, and custom.
+Selected below are some of the most awarded e-Commerce websites on Awwwards.com, and even though they don't use AR yet, they are still top-notch, above and beyond "template" decisions in usability, design, typography, and custom.
 A Jakob Nielsen’s 10 heuristics for User Interface Design will be a ground to build on.

 It's time to go shopping!